r-lib/actions/setup-renv/README.md

 - uses: r-lib/actions/setup-r@v2
 - uses: r-lib/actions/setup-renv@v2
   with:
-    cache-version: 2
+    profile: '"shiny"'
 ```

 ## Quoting R expressions

-Several input arguments must be specified as an R expression.
+The `profile` input parameter must be specified as an R expression.
 This increases flexibility, but it also causes some inconvenience, since
 these expressions often need to be quoted in the YAML file.
 A handy tip is that if your R expression does not contain a single quote,